shinji-yoshida/rubstone/README.md

     rubstone dev_import gotanda

-Then all modifications in `Assets/Libs/gotanda` is copied into `vendor/.rubstone/gotanda`.
+Then all modifications in `Assets/Libs/gotanda` are copied into `vendor/.rubstone/gotanda`.
 Then you can commit and push the modifications within `vendor/.rubstone/gotanda`.

 ## Contributing